Lordjiggyx/SQA/coding-standards/BadPracticesCodingStandards.md

 <img src="images/bad-practices-feature.jpg" alt="Bad practices Feature paper" width="400">
 </p>

-- ### Poor Documentaion
+- ### Poor Documentation

   Developers tend to get caught up in the process of coding that they often forget documentation.
 Often you will forget what exactly all your code does or the approach you took to achieve the solution.
-Including documentaion helps with reusability and maintenance of your code and makes it easy for others to understand.
+Including documentation helps with reusability and maintenance of your code and makes it easy for others to understand.

 - ### No Modularisation
   Functions/Methods should perform one task and one task only, this helps them to be kept as small as possible improving maintainability.
 This means that disclosure of needless information is avoided and it emphasises the **_DRY (Don't Repeat Yourself)_** belief, eradicating repetitive code.